How to Treat Allergies

 - Cromolyn ( Nasalcrom): This nasal spray can prevent allergy symptoms like runny nose, sneezing, itching, and stuffiness.

-- Steroid nasal sprays: If symptoms last and are more severe, prescription nasal sprays are one of the best treatments for allergy symptoms if used regularly.
+- Steroid nasal sprays: If symptoms last and are more severe, steroid nasal sprays are one of the best treatments for allergy symptoms if used regularly.
 Most sprays are by prescription only.
 One, Nasacort, can be purchased over the counter.

 - Saline nose sprays: These can clean out allergens caught in your nose.